vgabbita/RecoverRight/README.md

 A daily recovery check-in platform designed for MLB players, physicians, and coaches to collaborate on proactive injury prevention and performance management.

-Link to deployed website: https://recover-right-jet.vercel.app/
+Link to deployed website: https://recover-right-jet.vercel.app/ <br>
+Link to a short Youtube demo of the app: https://youtu.be/eWCpBxeV2WA?si=ucBTI5P3nTme9fjg <br>

 ## What is RecoverRight?